YxngChai/Alphamot/README.md

 # ALPHAMOT

-A multilingual Wordle-inspired word guessing game built with vanilla JavaScript.
+A multilingual Wordle-inspired word guessing game with persistant memory built with JavaScript.
 Play the game, guess the hidden word in 6 attempts, and challenge yourself across multiple languages.

 ![alt text](/data/images/screenshot.png)